yowari/progressive-pizza-workshop/exercise/06-action/README.md

 ```

 The returned value will be sent as an HTTP Response.
 We can construct and return a Response object.
 Construct and return a Response with `302` status to redirect to the confirmation page.
-This will be
+This response will be
-interpreted by the browser.
+interpreted by the browser and redirect.

 ```typescript
 export async function action() {